 Faith jumped up on the table and slurped from the edge of the punch bowl.
 Jake rushed to the table.
 “Faith, get down from there.”
 He reached for her but she loped to the opposite side.

-The chimp grabbed a large cookie, screamed, jumped off the table and scampered out of the room.
+The chimp grabbed a large cookie, screamed, jumped off the table and scampered across the room.
 Jake swung at air as Faith disappeared behind the living room couch.
 The guests on the couch craned over the top, then jumped up out of Jake’s way.

 He stopped to think.
 He took a deep breath and peeked into her hideout.
 “Come on, Faith.
 Come to Daddy.
 Time for a nice banana.”
 She did not respond.
 He felt eyes on his back.
 He clenched his teeth.
 “Come on, Faith, you little turd.
 Come and a get a banana so I can get my hands around your neck.”